8 Sauna Benefits For Mind And Body

 Finding Your Best Temperature

-- Slowly increase heat or time as you get used to it
+- Slowly increase heat or duration over time

-- Never go above 200°F – it won’t give more benefits and can be dangerous
+- Never go above 200°F (93°C) in a DRY sauna- it won’t give more benefits and can be dangerous

 Who Should Be Cautious?